 (No GRE or other standardized test scores are required, except for international students, who must submit TOEFL scores along with the application.)

 *Once your application is received, you will be contacted by the ACA to schedule an audition.

-Auditions will be held in January and February in the following cities:
+Auditions will be held in February in the following cities:

 For the audition, please prepare two classical, contrasting monologues (from Shakespeare and in verse) that are 2-3 minutes each in length.
 Callbacks are held on the same day as your audition.
 If you are called back, you should have 1-2 additional classical monologues prepared as well as a contemporary piece.